What’s better than enjoying a bottle of wine with dinner?

 - New York City: Restaurants in New York City must have a liquor license to allow customers to bring in their own bottles of alcohol.
 Corkage fees are not mandated by law – they’re just something that restaurants can choose to charge.

 - Philadelphia: Philadelphia is a haven for BYOB lovers – and it doesn’t stop at just wine.
 Diners sometimes bring hard liquor, purchase mixers from restaurants, and make their own well drinks.
 Establishments in Philadelphia don’t need to have liquor licenses to allow BYOB.
-Neither the state of Pennsylvania nor the city of Philadelphia regulate corkage fees, so some restaurants charge them while others don’t.
+Neither the state of Pennsylvania nor the city of Philadelphia regulates corkage fees, so some restaurants charge them while others don’t.

 - Boston: BYOB is prohibited from most neighborhoods in Boston.
 In areas where BYOB is allowed, restaurants are prohibited from charging corkage fees.